 - The batch job doesn’t have a real error handling.
-If an error occur during a batch job, the job simply fails.
+If an error occurs during a batch job, the job simply fails.
 However, if we are lucky, the batch job might write an error message to a log file.

 - The batch job doesn’t report its final state.
 In other words, there is no easy way to figure out if the batch job was finished successfully.

-We can (of course) fix everyone of these problems.
+We can (of course) fix every one of these problems.
 If we decide to follow this approach, we face two new problems:

-- We have to essentially create an in-house batch job framework and it is extremely hard to get everything right at the first time.
+- We have to essentially create an in-house batch job framework, and it is extremely hard to get everything right at the first time.

 - Creating an in-house batch job framework is a big task and it takes time that we don’t often have.
 This means that we cannot fix the problems found from the first version of our batch job framework because we don’t have time to do it.
-That is why all in-house frameworks have their own oddities.
+That’s why all in-house frameworks have their own oddities.

 Luckily, we don’t have to implement our own batch job framework because Spring Batch solves all of these problems.
 It provides the following features that helps us to solve these problems: